-Background: Cancer stem cells (CSCs) play an important role in various stages of cancer development,
+Background: Cancer Stem Cells (CSCs) play an important role in various stages of cancer development,

 advancement, and therapy resistance.
 Ketoprofen-RGD has been revealed to act as an anti-cancer agent

-Objective: We aimed to explore the effects of a novel Ketoprofen-RGD compound on the suppression of breast cancer stem-like cells
+Objective: We aimed to explore the effects of a novel Ketoprofen-RGD compound on the suppression of Breast

-Intracellular reactive oxygen species (ROS) was measured using a cell permeable, oxidant-sensitive fluorescence probe (carboxy-H2DCFDA).
+(ROS) was measured using a cell permeable, oxidant-sensitive fluorescence probe (carboxy-H2DCFDA).

 apoptosis.
 Results of western blot analysis also revealed a marked diminish in the phosphorylation of JAK2 and

 Conclusion: Our study, for the first time, elucidated an anti-BCSC activity for Ketoprofen-RGD via declining